oasis-tcs/openc2-usecases/SBOM-PoC/OpenDXLBroker.md

 ## Create your own private key and CSR

 Use one of the following commands to create your key and Certificate Signing Request.
 Be sure and use your name.
+Send **client.csr** to the OpenC2 Team to get it signed, do NOT send your private key **client.key**.

 * Encrypt the private key with a passphrase:
 ```bash